 Anti-malarial drugs are not required for any area that you visit.
 There are occasional reports of Dengue Fever in lower elevation areas, for which there is no vaccine.
 Dengue fever, Zika, and other diseases are contacted by mosquito bites so be sure to use mosquito repellant containing DEET or Picaridin.
 Travelers can reduce their risk of disease by protecting themselves from mosquito bites in lower elevation areas by using protective clothing.

-Vaccinations: Bring your up-to-date vaccination records with you.
-At the time of writing, there were no required vaccinations to enter Costa Rica, unless you are arriving from a Yellow Fever infected area (check the CDC's Yellow Book for those countries).
+Vaccinations: Bring copies of your current vaccination records with you.
+At the time of writing there are no required vaccinations to enter Costa Rica, unless you are arriving from a yellow fever infected area, then you must present a yellow fever vaccine certification to enter (see countries with risk of yellow fever virus (YFV) transmission).
 The CDC recommends that all travelers be up to date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
-Check for updates to requirements at the U.S. Centers for Disease Control and Prevention (CDC) webpage for Costa Rica or reach by phone at (800) CDC-INFO or (800) 232-4636.
+Please check with your doctor for recommendations at least 4-6 weeks before departing on your trip.

 Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
 Bring an extra pair of glasses or contact lenses.
 Bring an adequate supply of any prescription medications you use, a copy of the prescription and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
 You’ll want to keep medications in their original, labeled containers.